Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 - the purse contains the full content of the payment

 After the method call throws, ERTP guarantees that:
-- the alleged payment is in the same state than before the call
+- the alleged payment is in the same state as before the call
-- the purse is in the same state than before the call
+- the purse is in the same state as before the call

 The BaytownBucksAssay is associated with the BaytownBucksMint, but the assay is the public-facing version that is accessible to anyone.